econokeith/pyqrse/README.md

 We suggest downloading and using the [Anaconda](https://www.anaconda.com/distribution/) Python 3 Distribution, which includes most of the important python scientific computing packages.

-Note: pyqrse is the early alpha stage of development and subject to change

 **pyqrse** requires the following standard members of the python scientific computing suite that are included in the Anaconda distribution:
 * [numpy](https://docs.scipy.org/doc/numpy/index.html): computational engine for scientific computing in python